Article

 [heading-style-h4]What Causes Roof Sheathing to Rot?[heading-style-h4]

 The number one cause of sheathing damage is moisture.
-Water can reach the deck through leaks around penetrations, aging seams, or damaged flashing.
-Flat roofs are especially vulnerable to ponding water, where even a small puddle that doesn't drain properly can slowly seep into the deck below.
+Water can reach the decking through leaks around vents, pipes, worn-out seams or damaged edges.
+Flat roofs are especially at risk for standing water, where even a small puddle that doesn’t drain properly can slowly soak into the materials below.

-Rotted or weakened decking creates a ripple effect that can compromise your roof’s performance and your building’s safety.
-As the wood deteriorates, it loses strength, which can lead to sagging areas or uneven surfaces.
-Water that continues to reach the decking can speed up the damage and reduce the lifespan of your entire roofing system.
+Rotted or weakened decking can set off a chain reaction that affects both your roof’s performance and your building’s safety.
+As the wood breaks down, it loses its strength, which leads to sagging areas or uneven surfaces.
+If water keeps getting in, the damage will only get worse and shorten the life of your entire roofing system.

 Beyond the structural concerns, damaged sheathing can lead to other issues, including: